apache/maven-build-cache-extension/src/site/markdown/how-to.md

     </executionControl>
 ```

-### I occasionally cached build with `-DskipTests=true` and tests do not run now
+### I occasionally cached build with `-DskipTests=true`, and tests do not run now

-If you add command line flags to your build, they do not participate in effective pom - Maven defers final value
+If you add command line flags to your build, they do not participate in effective pom - Maven defers the final value
 resolution to plugin runtime.
-To invalidate build if filed value is different in runtime, add reconciliation section
+To invalidate the build if the filed value is different in runtime, add a reconciliation section
 to `executionControl`:

 ```xml